 In an attempt to encourage more international students to study in the UK, many UK universities have made requests to the government for a ‘new immigration policy’.

-After the announcement of Brexit, the number of applications for international students who want to study in the UK has been on a steady decline.
+The UK, particularly the city of London, is a popular destination for overseas students, but after the announcement of Brexit, the number of applications for international students who want to study in the UK has been on a steady decline.
 This is because many international students have the perception that they are not welcome and that UK residents have a hostile stance on immigration.

 The universities have also urged the British government to release international students from its annual target of immigration cuts.